sepandhaghighi/pyrgg/README.md

 ⚠️ Only Windows

 ⚠️ For PyRGG targeting Windows < 10, the user needs to take special care to include the Visual C++ run-time .dlls: Python >=3.5 uses Visual Studio 2015 run-time, which has been renamed into “Universal CRT“ and has become part of Windows 10.
-For Windows Vista through Windows 8.1 there are Windows update packages, which may or may not be installed in the target-system.
+For Windows Vista through Windows 8.1 there are Windows update packages, which may or may not be installed in the target-system

 - Download [Exe-Version 1.5](https://github.com/sepandhaghighi/pyrgg/releases/download/v1.5/PYRGG-1.5.exe)
 - Run `PYRGG-1.5.exe`